When should you use login, log in, or log-in?

 The first step in many help topics is using a username and password to access a site or service.

-But which one is the correct word to use?
+But is login one or two words, and which one is the correct form to use?

 Login is a noun, and log in is a verb

 Even though it’s a technical term, the grammar is the same as similar verb and noun forms.